Reverse Mortgage Frequently Asked Questions

 No, reverse mortgage funds are considered non-taxable.
 What’s more, you can avoid making taxable withdrawals from 401(k) or other retirement plans by replacing the money with a tax-free reverse mortgage.* To learn more, watch our video on the tax implications of a reverse mortgage.

 Yes.
 While reverse mortgages do not require monthly mortgage payments, you may choose to make periodic payments as often as you’d like.
-Unlike some other types of loans, with a reverse mortgage there are no prepayment penalties.
+You must keep current with property taxes, insurance, and maintenance.
+But unlike some other types of loans, with a reverse mortgage there are no prepayment penalties.

 Once you’ve decided that a reverse mortgage is right for you, all borrowers are required to meet with a FHA-approved counselor, either by phone or in person.
 This is an important step that certifies that you fully understand how a reverse mortgage works before you complete your reverse mortgage application.
 Plus, it’s a great opportunity to make sure that all your questions have been answered by a third party and that you’re clear on all the details: the process, the financial implications, your options, and more.
 You can read more on counseling here.